DeepImportance/deepimportance.github.io/index.md

 ### Neuron Importance Analysis
 The purpose of importance analysis is to identify neurons within a DL system that are key contributors to decision-making.
 We capitalise on this unique characteristic of neurons within a trained DL system to establish the importance of each neuron.
 To achieve this, we compute a decomposition of the decision _f(x)_ made by the system for input _x_ ∈ _X_ and use layer-wise _relevance propagation_ [1] to traverse the network graph and redistribute the decision value in a layer-wise manner proportional to the contribution made by each neuron within the layer.
+When the relevance propagation is iterated until the input layer, it provides relevance score for each individual raw feature (e.g. pixel).

 ### Importance Neuron Clustering
 DeepImportance employs _k-means_ to cluster the vector of activation values from the training set for each important neuron and determine sets of values that can be grouped together.